-High Meadows Summer Day Camp is Accredited by the American Camp Association.
+High Meadows Summer Day Camp is accredited by the American Camp Association.

+TOP TEN (+1) TIPS TO REMEMBER:

-10) New, expensive clothing, gear, and jewelry are not appropriate for camp.
+- 10) New, expensive clothing, gear, and jewelry are not appropriate for camp.
 If you mind getting it dirty or misplaced, please do not send it.
-Close-toed, secure-back shoes are required for camp.
-Some units allow sandals or flip-flops to be worn only to/from the pool.

-9) Inevitably, things will get lost or misplaced.
+Inevitably, things will get lost or misplaced.
 Labeling all items may help them get reunited with proper owners.
-Please help your child assume responsibility for his/her belongings.

-8) Our goal is NO TRASH.
-Help us in our conservation and recycling efforts.

-7) Jewelry is NOT allowed in the pool.
-In fact, it is best left at home.

-6) When it comes to medications and health care, we do not want to take shortcuts or compromise our standards.

-5) Transportation is best handled with PATIENCE.
+Please help your child assume responsibility for his/her belongings. - 9) Close-toed, secure-back shoes are required for camp.
+Some Units may allow sandals or flip-flops to be worn only to/from the pool. - 8) Our goal is NO TRASH.
+Help us in our conservation and recycling efforts. - 7) Jewelry is NOT allowed in the pool.
+In fact, it is best left at home. - 6) When it comes to medications and health care, we do not take shortcuts or compromise our standards. - 5) Transportation is best handled with PATIENCE.
 The first few days of a session may go slowly until everyone is familiar with the process.
-Please help us by notifying us of transportation changes a day in advance.

-4) It is a good thing to apply sunscreen and insect repellent to campers before they arrive at camp.
+Please help us by notifying us of transportation changes a day in advance. - 4) It is a good thing to apply sunscreen and insect repellent to campers before they arrive at camp.
 Waterproof sport cream is best.
-We cannot apply either product without parental consent.

-3) A water bottle with carrying strap (and labeled, of course!) is a great item for all campers.
+We cannot apply either product without parental consent. - 3) A water bottle with carrying strap (and labeled, of course!) is a great item for all campers.
 Freeze it overnight for a cool drink / cool-off compress that will last all day.
-Please keep your children hydrated at home as well!

-2) Among our goals are connecting kids with nature, developing real interpersonal skills, and helping kids become responsible and self-sufficient.
-Though they have their benefits in appropriate places and times, cellphones, music players and other electronic devices detract from our goals and campers may not use them at camp.

-1) We play outside even in the rain, as long as there is no threat of lightning.
+Please keep your children hydrated at home as well! - 2) Among our goals are connecting kids with nature, developing real interpersonal skills, and helping kids become responsible and self-sufficient.
+Though they have their benefits in appropriate places and times, cellphones, music players, and other electronic devices detract from our goals and campers may not use them at camp. - I) We play outside even in the rain, as long as there is no threat of lightning.
 Please send all-weather gear with your camper.
 An extra change of clothes is a good thing to pack just in case!
 It is not unusual for children to get wet, dirty, and tired at camp.
 Your camper WILL come home with wet shoes!
 It's all about making the most of the summer, having fun, and being a kid!

 BONUS!
-In short, be sure to pack lunch, swimsuit, towel, and water bottle each day, and don't send anything that should not get wet, dirty, or lost.
+Partner with us to provide your child an enriching, fun, and growth-filled experience.
+Encourage them to speak up and communicate their needs and feelings to Counselors and other staff as appropriate and in order to effect positive change.
+And be sure to pack a labeled lunch, swimsuit, towel, and water bottle each day, and don't send anything that should not get wet, dirty, or lost!

-SEE YOU AT CAMP!
+SEEYOU AT CAMP!